nagellab/Kathmanetal2025/README.md

-Neural dynamics for working memory and evidence integration during olfactory navigation in Drosophila Code and simulation materials for Kathman et al., 2025 (Nature Communications submission)
+Neural dynamics for working memory and evidence integration during olfactory navigation in Drosophila Code and simulation materials for Kathman et al., 2025 (bioRxv)

 --------------------------------------------------------------------
 OVERVIEW